workindia/WorkIndiaXBlade-DSM/README.md

 # WorkIndiaXBlade DSM

-A Lerna monorepo implementing a locked-down design system based on @razorpay/blade with restricted color and spacing tokens.
+An Nx monorepo implementing a locked-down design system based on @razorpay/blade with restricted color and spacing tokens.

 ## Overview